 - Run Free Demo and Full Migration

-Plus, for the migrations that cost more than $150, you can get $5 in your balance and use it as a deduction of the full migration!
+Plus, for the migrations that cost more than $150, you can get $5 in your balance and use it to deduct the full migration!

 Or, you can skip Free Demo and move to Full Migration.
-The full migration process runs in the background automatically, even if there is no internet or browser connection.
+The full migration process automatically runs, even if there is no internet or browser connection.
 Therefore, you needn’t keep the browser open until migration completes.
 You can take a break and receive a notification email once the migration completes.

 Plus, your Magento store still runs during the migration.
 No loss in revenue!